-We have high aspirations for our children and young people, education is a very important part of this outlook.
+We are committed to improving the life-chances of every person who lives with us.
+Education is a very important part of this outlook.
 Education will be given a high priority at planning meetings.
-A multi-agency decision will be made about the viability of maintaining the young person's current school placement, as part of the admissions process, which will include the young person's and family's views.
+A multi-agency decision will be made about the viability of maintaining the young person's current school placement, as part of the admissions process, which will include the young person's and families' views.

 We work closely with Looked after Children's Educational Services, (SEND), who allocate a keyworker to all our young people of statutory school age.
-They help us monitor attendance, and educational progress, and are part of our team around the child.
+They help us to monitor attendance, educational progress, and are part of our team around the child.

 Keyworkers work closely with the Designated Teacher and Form Teacher within the young person's educational provision.
-We aim to ensure that there are excellent channels of communication so that the young person can see that we are working together to help them achieve their full potential.
+We aim to ensure that there are excellent channels of communication, so that the young person can see that we are working together to help them achieve their full potential.